Research I POV I UX / UI Design

 Designing Tasks for Usability Tests

-During my usability tests, I realized that users started with a different level of knowledge than I had assumed.
-I had lost sight of putting myself in their shoes!
-As a result, the tests revealed issues and challenges that could have been avoided with better preparation.From this experience, I learned that it is essential to first understand where users need to be guided before formulating tasks for the test.
+During my usability tests, I realized that users were starting from a different baseline of knowledge than I had assumed — I had lost sight of putting myself in their shoes.
+As a result, the tests surfaced issues and friction points that could have been avoided with more careful preparation.
+This experience reinforced that it is essential to first understand where users need to be guided before formulating tasks for a usability test.

 Looking for a smart, user-centered design solution?